joedefen/zram-advisor/README.md

   {integer}m    - set gross zram-size to {integer} megabytes at most [dflt=12288m] {integer}g    - set gross zram-size to {integer} gigabytes at most
 ```
+### fix-zram Run-Time Commands
+`load`, `reload`, and `unload` affect the running system and any effect do not survive reboot.
+So, these can be used for testing (or initializing) zRAM.
+* `load` and `reload` set the `vm.*` parameters shown by `vram-advisor` (but they do not unset them although a reboot will do that).
+* `unload` and `reload` remove preexisting zRAM if running.
+Removal only works if all memory stored in zRAM can be placed in memory or another storage device.

+Typical use:
+* `fix-zram reload 3x 12g` - will unload the current zRAM (if exists and possible), and then install zRAM with sized at the minimum of 3xRAM and 12GB.

-### zRAM Setup Methods
+### fix-zram Setup Methods
-* `zram-advisor --setup` - installs `fix-zram` and creates the `zram-init-fix` service which will load zRAM per the defaults on each load
+* `fix-zram --setup` - installs `fix-zram` and creates a `zram-init-fix` service which will load zRAM per the defaults on each load with default values.
+* `fix-zram --unsetup` - removes the  installed `fix-zram` and removes the `zram-init-fix` service.

+Typical use:
-* `zram-advisor --setup` - installs `fix-zram` and creates the `zram-init-fix` service which will load zRAM per the defaults on each load
+* `fix-zram setup 3x 12g` - installs a zRAM init service that start zRAM sized at the minimum of 3xRAM and 12GB on boot.